About LJCS

 (she/her)

-Celine (she/her) is a sustainability and environmental planning professional grounded in environmental science and grassroots environmental justice.
-She has led community engagement and climate planning with cities and community groups across the Gulf South.
-Her work includes creating the Austin’s Climate Equity Plan, youth councils, strategy development, and resilience research.
+Celine Rendon is an adaptation and environmental planning professional grounded in environmental science and grassroots environmental justice.
+She has led climate resilience planning, youth leadership, and community engagement efforts across Texas and the Gulf South, including Austin’s first Climate Equity Plan, participatory research, resilience strategy development, and climate justice education.

 Noé